Catholic School Bundles: Catechists, Teachers, and Parents

 The more Roman Catholic saints with which you are familiar, the better you can choose a Confirmation name.

 More importantly, knowing the trials and victories the saint has conquered makes it easier for you to keep the faith in the long run.
 You can remember, "Oh, he or she did it.
-With God's grace, so can I."
+With God's grace, so can I." Confirmation strengthens us in final perseverance, meaning that it's an awesome help toward getting to Heaven.

-Choose a saint who conquered what might give you most trouble persevering, otherwise known as your dominant fault.
+You can choose a saint who conquered what might give you most trouble persevering, otherwise known as your dominant fault.
 That way you'll have a good reminder to pray to this particular patron saint.

 A child's saints book is a huge help as it covers many saints in a relatively short book, so you can briefly see many choices before you choose a larger book.